Bitcoin rallies above $30,000 for first time

 It trades on numerous exchanges, the largest of which is Coinbase, which is itself preparing to go public and become the first such platform to list on Wall Street.

-Multiple competitor cryptocurrencies that use similar blockchain, or electronic ledger, technology.
-Ethereum, the second biggest, gained 465% in 2020 and was up 5.3% on Saturday.
+Multiple competitor cryptocurrencies use similar blockchain, or electronic ledger, technology.
+Ethereum, the second biggest, gained 465% in 2020 and was up almost 7% on Saturday.

 Our Standards: The Thomson Reuters Trust Principles.